Mat Pilates is a very popular form of exercise thanks to its many benefits.

 many have noticed it even helps them sleep better!

 How is Pilates different to other toning mat classes?
-At beginner class you will learn the principles of Pilates: control, body alignment, neutral spine, core engagement, llateral thoracic breathing, precision and flow.
+At Pilates Basics beginner class you will learn the principles of Pilates: control, body alignment, neutral spine, core engagement, llateral thoracic breathing, precision and flow.
 Practicing these principles while performing Pilates exercises makes all the difference.
 Pilates looks and feels easy when not done correctly.
 That is why it is important Pilates class sizes are small and the teacher goes around correcting.
 When you get it right you really feel the exercises working your deeper core muscles; transversus abdominis, lumbar multifidus and the pelvic floor.
 These are the important muscles for improving your posture, reducing back pain.
 They act as your very own corset giving your spine support (and help you get a flatter tummy!)
 Even after one class you will stand a little bit taller and feel more relaxed in your body.

 Working at your own level.Pilates is a very self-focused, non-competetive class in a supportive and encouraging environment.
 It's a time for you to connect with your body and make it stronger at your own pace.
 Pilates is taught by layering each exercise.
 This means you will always have the right amount of challenge, even in a mixed ability class.
-If you have limitations to movement, such as a shoulder injury or arthritis in your wrists, we will give you adaptations or alternative exercises.
+If you have limitations to movement, such as a shoulder injury or arthritis in your wrists, we can give you adaptations or alternative exercises.
 Do you suffer from back pain and stiffness?
 Want to improve your posture?
 Have no health niggles but want to improve your strength, mobility and flexibility?
 No matter your background or goals, Pilates is for you!

 Who was Joseph Pilates?
 He created a method he called "Contrology", now known as the Pilates method, in New York in the 1920s.
 At its core is the idea of the use of your mind to control your muscles.
 This includes focusing your attention on the deeper core postural muscles that help to keep the body balanced and provide support for the spine.
 Pilates described his method in the following way: “Contrology is not a system of haphazard exercises designed to produce only bulging muscles".
 It is an exercise and breathing regime that “develops the body uniformly, corrects posture, restores vitality, invigorates the mind and elevates the spirit.”
 You can read more about Joseph Pilates's life and legacy here.